 OECD Home › Agriculture and fisheries › By Date

-The aim of this seminar is to build institutional capacities and transfer methodologies to the Ukrainian policy makers on areas which could improve the country’s agricultural competitiveness and sustain Small and Medium Enterprises (SMEs), building on the OECD know-how and reflecting on the Trento experience.
+The aim of this seminar was to build institutional capacities and transfer methodologies to Kazakh policy makers in areas that will help improve the country’s agricultural competitiveness and support the development of small-scale production.
+It drew upon on OECD know-how and the Trento experience in agricultural cooperatives.

 LEED Trento Centre (Italy)